tokkonopapa/WordPress-IP-Geo-Block/_drafts/2016-05-03-call-for-testing-2.2.5b1.md

 )

 My recommended definition can be available from "**Import best practice**" button.
-But I can't decide the best settings.
+But I can't decide its best settings.
 For example, the following valid request would be blocked because it includes `select` and `where` in its query.

 {% highlight text %}
 http://example.com/wp-admin/admin-ajax.php?action=my_selection&where=my_page
 {% endhighlight %}

-So I should continue to improve the parser and terms from now.
+So I should continue to improve the parser and words from now.
 Note that the current limitation is that you can't include ***space*** inside each signature.

 #### New feature: Exceptions in plugins/themes area ####

-Some of plugins and themes need to access their php files directly on the public facing pages.
+Some of plugins and themes need to access their own php files directly on the public facing pages.
 For example, [Shield WordPress Security][SimpleFW] (formerly the WordPress Simple Firewall) requires `xxx` on the login page.